Is THC Toxic for Dogs?

-Is THC bad for dogs?
-That all depends–to begin, it’s necessary to understand that although cannabis is a plant and therefore considered ‘natural’, the effect of weed on dogs is anything but.
 Although the funky, psychoactive effects of cannabis can be enjoyable and desirable for humans, animals don’t have the same response to the herb.
-THC in cannabis can be toxic to dogs and can cause a wide range of disconcerting symptoms for your best friend.
+THC in cannabis can be toxic to dogs and can cause a wide range of disconcerting symptoms for your furry Best Friend.

 Even though cannabis is fun and medically beneficial for humans, it is not so much fun for dogs.
 Dogs don’t experience the pleasurable psychoactive high from THC in marijuana that humans do.
 Rather, the herb can make your pet profoundly disoriented and frightened.